janaipakos/janaipakos.github.io/_posts/2013-12-01-abstracted-code.md

 This hands-off approach is facilitated by the interplay of two methods of design: emergent design and progressive design.
 Jesper Juul writes that the challeneges in most computer games are a combination of these two methods[^6].
 Emergence is a small number of rules that combine and yield large numbers of game variations; progressive design is a predefined set of actions.
 These definitions illustrate what makes a game such as *Everquest* so addicting: the experience constantly changes through emergent events and combines with progressive quests and obstacles that essentially never end.
 For the purpose of this paper, I would argue that the progressive design previously found in NPC dialogue and quest bubbles has transferred onto mechanics, "into the code."
 Or as Ryan says, “evoking not only a world through visible text, but also constructing a productive model of this world through computer-language statements that player never gets to see” [^7].

-The creation of narrative from the perspective of the player exemplifies what Katherine Malibu calls plasticity:
+The creation of narrative from the perspective of the player exemplifies what Katherine Malabou calls plasticity:
 ```“Plasticity designates a much more effective transformative ability . . . not an infinite modability, but a possibility of displacing or transforming the mark or the imprint, of changing determinism in some way"```[^8].
 Games seen as complex to learn, such as *Civilization* and *Dwarf Fortress*, are daunting on the algorithmic level, with their steep learning curve and necessary player knowledge of informatics.
 But on another level, these games intimidate players in their freedom of narrative.
 This is a key distinction that illustrates the necessity of progressive design.
 Not only is there a multitude of screens, menus, measurements, informatics, which are learnable through hours of tutorials or explanations, the absence of a goal screen or final level, this much wanted freedom of play, can alienate a player.